-Despite having had a harsh life for many years – surviving deportation from their Volga homeland to Siberia in 1941, years of famine and forced labor and the loss of two children – my grandparents somehow managed to remain kind and lighthearted, still having so much love and attention to give to all of their family members and especially their then youngest granddaughter.
+As a child I used to spend a lot of time with my maternal grandparents, Elisabetha and Viktor Haas, both 6th generation Volga Germans.
+After school I was hurrying home to them, scenting Grandma Lisa’s homemade German crumb cake countless times as soon as I reached the porch.
+Despite having had a harsh life for many years – surviving deportation from their Volga homeland to Siberia in 1941, years of famine and forced labor, and the loss of two children – my grandparents somehow managed to remain kind and lighthearted, still having so much love and attention to give to all of their family members, and especially their then youngest granddaughter.

-When my grandparents met for the first time while her family stayed with relatives near Moscow.
-Initially thinking she was a Russian, my grandfather openly exclaimed in German that she was the most beautiful girl he had ever seen, and that if she was a German, he would instantly propose.
+When my grandparents met for the first time, my grandfather mistook my grandmother for a Russian and openly exclaimed in German that she was the most beautiful girl he had ever seen, and that if she was a German, he would instantly propose.
 My grandmother pretended she did not understand a word he said, but when my grandfather found out who she was, he really did propose!
 And even though my grandmother turned down that first proposal, he was head over heels and started courting her until he won her over.

-The union turned out to be a strong and happy one and even 10 years of separation when my grandfather was sent to a labor camp after deportation did not change that.
+The union turned out to be a strong and happy one, and even 10 years of separation, when my grandfather was sent to a labor camp after deportation, did not change that.
 Along with 16711 other men he was sent to Volzhlag, a labor camp for railroad construction.
 My grandmother had to do forced labor as well, working up to 16 hours daily in a bakery.

 However, deportation and labor camp were not the first challenges my grandfather had to face in his life.
 He was born in a colony on the Volga river, but grew up in an orphanage near Moscow, where he was sent to as a child after his parents’ death.
-Orphaned children were usually taken in by other relatives, but as he was told later, all his relatives emigrated to Canada and the United States at around the time of his birth.
+Orphaned children were usually taken in by other relatives, but as he was told later, all of his remaining relatives emigrated to Canada and the United States at around the time of his birth.
+As an adult my grandfather tried to look for his biological relatives and did some research, but was limited in his findings due to the lack of information.

 He was so little when he lost his family that he could hardly remember anything about them – not even his mother’s face.
 All his life long he had a recurring dream about her bending over him in his crib, but he would always wake up every time he tried to see her face more clearly.

-As an adult he tried to look for his biological relatives and did some research, but was limited in his findings due to the lack of information.
-My grandfather died in 1988 – 26 years before I would take my first DNA test and dive into the wonderful world of genetic genealogy…
+My grandfather died in 1988 – 26 years before I would take my first DNA test and dive into the wonderful world of genetic genealogy!
 Back in February 2014 I did not have much to start with, except for:

-- His date of birth March 18th, 1913
+- My grandfather’s date of birth March 18th, 1913

 - Name of his father, David, thanks to the patronymic used in Russia